krayzpipes/txt-ferret/README.md

 ## Releases

+#### Version 0.1.3 - 2019-08-05
+- Added `file_encoding` setting for multi-encoding support.
+    - Reads in bytes and assumes `'utf-8'` encoding by default.
 #### Version 0.1.2 - 2019-08-01
 - Fixed bug with regex when reading gzipped files.
 #### Version 0.1.1 - 2019-07-30